Is The Plustek OpticFilm 8100 Slide Scanner The Useful Tool That Photographers Desire?

 One of the major benefits that leaps of the pages of user reviews are the idea of versatility, both in terms of the features this scanner offers and the media it can handle.

-While some scanners may specialize in a particular type of slide or size, this Plustek model has the ability to hold many different types of mounts and has successfully processed negatives and Kodachrome slides, although the latter does not always come out as clearly as the others.
-In addition to this, the software offers a series of different formatting options to suit users’ final needs.
+While some scanners may specialize in a particular type of slide or size, this Plustek model has the ability to hold many different types of mounts and has successfully processed negatives and Kodachrome slides.
+However, the latter does not always come out as clearly as the others.
+The software also offers a series of different formatting options to suit users’ final needs.

 The other notable advantages of choosing this scanner are the quality of the results and the general ease in achieving them.
 The machine is easy to operate thanks to the simple controls and buttons.

-It does not take too long for most users to figure out how the software works and the finished product has a level of clarity and professionalism that users were not expecting, with the machine being capable of producing a maximum resolution of 7200 dots per inch.
+It does not take too long for most users to figure out how the software works.
+The finished product has a level of clarity and professionalism that users were not expecting, with the machine being capable of producing a maximum resolution of 7200 dots per inch.

 Read More: Slide Scan